 In 2004 she commenced with Crown Law.
 Immediately prior to her appointment to the bench she was a Team Manager in the Crown Legal Risk Group.
 Her specialist areas of practice were employment, health and safety, tort and public law.

-Judge Beck was appointed as a Judge of the Employment Court in Auckland in July 2020 and will be sworn in on 7 August.
+Judge Beck was appointed as a Judge of the Employment Court in Auckland in July 2020 and sworn in on 7 August.
 Judge Beck will be based in Auckland.

 Judge Beck was President of the New Zealand Law Society from 2016 to 2019 and a partner at a boutique employment law firm from 2005 up until her appointment as Judge.
 While in practice Judge Beck acted for both employers and unions.